 From time to time we get requests from our customers to use flowrack components (like wheels or rollers) in a pushback application.
 As we manufacture both flowrack and pushback systems we have a unique perspective on this relative to our pushback or flowrack only competition.

-Performance is usually better.
-With pushback we have steel carts with steel wheels riding on steel rails – pallet quality is not as crucial as it is in flowrack.
+- Performance is usually better.
+With pushback we have steel carts with steel wheels riding on steel rails – pallet quality is not as crucial as it is in flowrack applications.

-Testing is completed prior to building the system.
+- Testing is completed prior to building the system.
 At 3D we always like to test the pallets at our facility to make sure both the pallet and load are suitable and will work reliably in the storage system.
-If you have any questions regarding our flowrack components for pushback, contact us today.